 And we've learned an awful lot of things here.

-We know the bulk of the Pfizer warrant against an opposition candidate, in this case the Trump campaign, and then an incoming president came from Hillary Clinton's bought and paid for phony, salacious Russian government in part, but Russian dossier.
+We know the bulk of the FISA warrant against an opposition candidate, in this case, the Trump campaign, and then an incoming president, came from Hillary Clinton's bought and paid for phony, salacious Russian government in part, but Russian dossier, she bought and paid for this thing.

-And not only was it designed to lie to him, manipulate the American people with those lies before an election, but then it became the basis for a Pfizer warrant, and they can became the bulk of the evidence, and it was also renewed three separate times with it again being the bulk of evidence.
+And not only was it designed to lie to him, manipulate the American people with those lies before an election, but then it became the basis for a FISA warrant.

-Now I know you care about our constitution, Senator Paul.
+Now, I know you care about our Constitution, Senator Paul.

 I care about our Constitution.